Event Causality Is Key to Computational Story Understanding: Open-domain Story Evaluation

+We propose a two-stage prompting method that scores the quality of a story conditioned on its causal graph.
+First, we prompt ChatGPT to generate the causal graph of the story, using the same prompt in Figure \ref{fig:prompt}.
+Then, we include the causal graph, which contains a list of causal relations between event descriptions, in a scoring prompt that asks ChatGPT to generate an overall score for story quality.
+The scoring prompt is derived from \citet{wang2023chatgpt} (see Appendix \ref{app:story_eval}).

+We test three settings, zero-shot, in-domain few-shot, and cross-domain few-shot, which differ in examples used in the scoring prompt.
+In zero-shot, we do not include any examples in the scoring prompt.
+In in-domain few-shot, we include two example stories we wrote manually in the style of OpenMEVA-ROC and OpenMEVA-WP respectively.
+In cross-domain few-shot, we include two example stories from OpenMEVA-ROC when testing on OpenMEVA-WP and vice versa.
+In all settings, the causal graph generation stage uses the same six story examples from GLUCOSE.

+\paragraph{Dataset} The dataset we use is OpenMEVA \citep{guan2021openmeva}.
+The dataset was acquired from five different story generation models trained on ROCStories \cite{mostafazadeh2016corpus} and another five trained on WritingPrompt (WP) \cite{fan2018hierarchical}.
+Each model generates stories from 200 writing prompts.
+As a result, OpenMEVA consists of two parts: OpenMEVA-ROC and OpenMEVA-WP, each containing 1,000 generated stories.
+Each story is evaluated by five human annotators, each assigning a score between 1 and 5.
+The final score for the story is the average of the five.

+OpenMEVA-ROC and OpenMEVA-WP have different characteristics.
+Stories in OpenMEVA-ROC always contain 5 sentences and, on average, 34 words.
+The lengths of stories in OpenMEVA-WP are more varied, with an average of 20 sentences and 194 words.
+Qualitatively, we observe that OpenMEVA-ROC mostly retain the style of ROCStories, where the sentences are simple and describe clear-cut events.
+In comparison, OpenMEVA-WP is much more diverse, containing much non-event content such as conversations and monologues, and much more vague event boundaries.
+We show two examples in Figure \ref{fig:open-meva-example} of the Appendix.

-\paragraph{Evaluation} We employ correlation $\rho$ to assess the similarity between ChatGPT scores and human ratings.
-We report three types of correlations: (1) Pearson correlation \citep{benesty2009pearson}, measuring the linear relationships between two sets of data; (2) Spearman correlation \citep{zar2005spearman}, which is defined as the Pearson correlation coefficient between the rank variables; (3) Kendall's Tau correlation \cite{kendall1938new}, based on the proportion of concordant pairs in two datasets.
+\paragraph{Evaluation} We employ correlation to assess the similarity between ChatGPT scores and human ratings.
+We report three well-established correlations: Pearson correlation \citep{benesty2009pearson}, Spearman rank correlation \citep{zar2005spearman}, and Kendall's tau coefficient \cite{kendall1938new}.
 All of these measures have values ranging from -1 to 1, with values closer to 1 indicating a stronger positive correlation.

-OpenMEVA consists of a total of 1,000 stories generated by five models in response to 200 prompt texts (i.e., the first sentence of the story).
-We will calculate the correlation between human ratings and LLM ratings at two aggregation levels: (1) Dataset-level, where we measure the correlation between two scoring systems across the entire dataset, and (2) Prompt-level, where we first compute the correlation between the two scoring systems for each of the five stories generated per prompt and then average the results.
-The calculation formula can be found in Appendix \ref{app:story_eval}.
+We calculate the correlation between human ratings and ChatGPT ratings at two aggregation levels: (1) dataset level, where we measure the correlation between two scoring systems across the entire dataset, and (2) writing prompt level, where we compute the correlation between the two scoring systems for the five stories generated for each writing prompt and then average the results.
+The formula can be found in Appendix \ref{app:story_eval}.